HealthInformaticsUT/EstonianOMOPMappings/drugs/README.md

 # Drug-Related Code Sets Translations to OMOP CDM Standard Concepts

 This directory contains translations of various drug-related code sets to OMOP CDM standard concepts.
-Below is a brief description of each code set and the corresponding CSV files located in this directory.
+Below is a brief description of each code set, along with the corresponding CSV files located in this directory.

 ## Code Sets

 ### 1. ATC Codes
-The Anatomical Therapeutic Chemical (ATC) classification system is used to classify drugs according to their therapeutic use and chemical characteristics.
+The Anatomical Therapeutic Chemical (ATC) classification system categorises drugs based on their therapeutic use and chemical properties.

 Codes and mappings are sourced from [Athena](https://athena.ohdsi.org/search-terms/start), a repository for Standardized Vocabularies maintained by OHDSI (Observational Health Data Sciences and Informatics).